 Monitor the sector, report on emerging trends and issues and contribute to the national and international agenda on research initiatives and specifically engage with national eResearch infrastructure programs.
 (Executive, CRAC, all members)

-Assist CAUL members with the development and promotion of the University library’s role as a partner in the research process, including the Library’s role in: research data management; measuring research impact and quality, and eResearch initiatives (CRAC)
+Assist CAUL members with the development and promotion of the university library’s role as a partner in the research process, including the library’s role in: research data management; measuring research impact and quality, and eResearch initiatives.
+(CRAC)

-Explore the possibility of a National Digitisation Strategy (Executive)
+Advance CAUL’s strategic reposne to digitisation opportunities.
+(Executive)

-Develop the newly formed CAUL Research Advisory Committee - CRAC (Executive)
+[Completed]

 Institutional repositories